 - Name and birth date

-- Name and a deposit account, a prepaid payment product account or a credit card or loan account with a financial entity
+- Name and a deposit account, a prepaid payment product account or a credit card or loan account

 If an organization uses a credit file to meet the third condition, the file needs to be only six months old.
 That makes the dual-process method helpful in verifying thin-file customers who don’t have a long-term credit file.